A Travel Price Comparison for Greece Rhodes vs. Thessaloniki for Attractions, Food, Beaches, and Couples

 Is there more to do in Rhodes or Thessaloniki?

 You'll generally find more things to do in Rhodes than Thessaloniki.
 Rhodes is bigger than Thessaloniki, and it also has more attractions and activities for travelers.
-Rhodes is better known for its museums, food, resorts, scuba diving & snorkeling, beaches, hiking, shopping, and impressive beauty, while Thessaloniki is more popular for its nightlife and big city activities.
+Rhodes is better known for its museums and attractions, food, resorts, scuba diving & snorkeling, beaches, hiking, shopping, and impressive beauty, while Thessaloniki is more popular for its nightlife and big city activities.
 Rhodes is well known for its beautiful beaches, rich cultural setting, and long running history.
 Also, Rhodes is famous for Rhodes Old Town.
 Thessaloniki is well known for its many archeological sights, its large young population, and its great transportation connections.

 How is Rhodes different from Thessaloniki?